We are readers!

 We will do this by:

-- Teaching phonics through the systematic, synthetic phonics programme Letters and Sounds, accompanied by the musical elements of Jolly Phonics.
-Starting with our youngest Pre-School learners, the children will begin to develop an awareness of sound through freely chosen activities in our language-rich provision.
-In Reception and Key Stage One, children partake in daily synthetic phonics sessions, systematically working through the six phases of phonics progression (see below).
+- Teaching phonics through the systematic, synthetic phonics programme "Little Wandle Letters and Sounds".
+Starting with our youngest Nursery learners, the children will begin to develop an awareness of sound through freely chosen activities in our language-rich provision.
+In Reception and Key Stage One, children partake in daily synthetic phonics sessions, systematically working through the phases of phonics progression.